mornelroux/Shortcuts/UARTDriverDefinition.md

 -  Step 1) `reg_write(serial, 0x07, UART_OMAP_MDR1);`

-BIT[0-2] (MODESELECT) of UART_MDR1 register is used set the operation mode.
+BIT[0-2] (MODESELECT) of UART_MDR1 register is used set the operation mode .
 Writing `0x07` to this registers sets the UART controller to defaults (disabled) state.
-This Disables the UART to access the UART_DLL and UART_DLH registers.
+This Disables the UART.

 -  Step 2) `reg_write(serial, 0x00, UART_LCR);`

-Resets the LCR data to ensure only the desired bits are set.
+The LCR regsiters is used to se tthe 'register access mode' whic hdifferenciates between Configuration mode A, condifuration mode B and operation mode.
+Writing `0x00` resets the LCR.

 -  Step 3) `reg_write(serial, UART_LCR_DLAB, UART_LCD);`